orangedaisy/bshowco/_posts/2021-07-08-designing-for-display-density.md

 That `padding` value would then change based on the modifier value of `--ui-density`.

-As it stands today, we design all components from the `default`-first perspective.
-We may eventually need to be more heavy-handed in how a component responds to the `compact` or `comfortable` preferences, but we're sticking with the simple approach for now.

 ## Developer aids

 Having the ability to fine-tune the density of the UI is all well and good on